- Drinking too much water too quickly

 - Try a different food: If you think your dog may be sensitive to something in their food, try switching to a different brand or formula.
 You may also want to talk to your vet about a hypoallergenic diet.

-- Keep an eye on your dog’s symptoms: If you notice that your dog only throws up after drinking water, and not at any other time, it’s likely that food sensitivity is the cause.
+- Keep an eye on your dog’s symptoms: If you notice that your dog only throws up after drinking water, and not at any other time, it’s likely that food sensitivity is not the cause.

 How to Help Your Dog?